-And The Children Shall Lead (Children of the Knight #4)
+And The Children Shall Lead (THE LANCE CHRONICLES #4)

 The Los Angeles Equestrian Center wasn’t far from New Camelot, technically in the city of Burbank, right at the northern tip of Griffith Park.
 At seventy-five acres, it was the largest such venue in Southern California and boasted trail riding, cricket fields, training rings, the Equidome Show Ring for Olympic-style events, and acres of barns and stables, grass and dirt, and lots of large shade trees, all surrounded by two-tiered white fencing.